seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 Also known as a "run on the bank", this occurs when a large enough number of users withdraw funds from the exchange because they believe the protocol will cease to operate in the near future.
 This is detrimental to fractional-reserve systems.

+## Bankruptcy Price

+The price at which a position is closed in the case of an unmet margin call.

 ## Bond

 Bonding is the process of lending an asset to the DEX for a certain amount of time in exchange for discounted protocol tokens.

+## bCHRB

+The token received when trading collateral is bonded.

 ## CHRB

-The token received when collateral is bonded.

-## dCHRB

-The token used by the DAO to create and vote on proposals is called dCHRB.
+The token used by the DAO to create and vote on proposals is called CHRB.

 ## Decentralized Autonomous Organization (DAO)